tongzheng1992/E-CNN-classifier/README.md

 # E-CNN-classifier
 This is the avaiable code for the paper "An evidential classifier based on Dempster-Shafer theory and deep learning" (arXiv preprint arXiv:2103.13549).

-Codes for Dempster-Shafer layer and utility layer in the file "libs", as well as the metrics "average utility".
+Codes for Dempster-Shafer layer and utility layer are in the file "libs", as well as the metrics "average utility".

 The file "demo.ipynb" provides a demo about how to build, train, and interfere precise and imprecise classification with an evidential CNN classifier with the Dempster-Shafer layer and utility layers.